 - Fourth Quarter: 54 Value Streams, Kata Continuous Improvement operating smoothly

 - Second Year: 114 Value Streams (or more if you continue to staff up)

 - Increased Value Stream velocity

 - Above all, Continued Improvement with a quest for Perfection

-This is a big effort but unlike other projects, measurable benefits start within the second month.
+This is a big effort, but measurable benefits start within the second month.
 This effort will move your business to constantly change, create an improvement culture, and comes with Performance Metrics.
 Your business is now on its way to excellence.